The Knights of Prosperity

 The Knights of Prosperity is an American sitcom that premiered on ABC in the United States on Wednesday, January 3, 2007.
 It was created by Rob Burnett and Jon Beckerman, who also created the NBC comedy-drama Ed.
 The show follows a group of misfits – the titular Knights – who attempt to rob various celebrities, the first being Mick Jagger (Jagger was also credited as one of the executive producers, along with the creators and David Letterman).
 The series was made by Letterman's Worldwide Pants Incorporated and Touchstone Television.

 The series initially aired on Wednesdays at 9:00 p.m. before being moved to 8:30.
 The series was pulled after airing nine episodes and then officially canceled by ABC.
 On August 8, after 5 months off the air, ABC broadcast two episodes and then pulled the sitcom once again.
-On August 17, 2007, the network made all 13 episodes available for viewing on ABC.com, but were later taken off.
+On August 17, 2007, the network made all 13 episodes available for viewing on ABC.com, but they were later taken off.